Kot Jai

 A hospital of about 20 beds is operational day and night.
-It had high schools both for boys and girls and four primary schools for boys and one primary school for girls.
+There are high schools for both boys and girls, four primary schools for boys, and one primary school for girls.
 Private institutes include Al-Hudabia Public High School, Minnhaj Public School and Al-Quraish Public School.
-It has also a veterinary hospital.
-To facilitate farmer for selling animal a market is held every week on Saturday by government contractor.
-It is situated at a bank of Chasma road.
-It also had a bus stand, where convenience facility is available between dera ismail khan and kot jai.
+There is also a veterinary hospital.
+To help farmers sell their animals, a market is held every week on Saturday by a government contractor.
+The town is situated at a bank of Chasma road.
+It also had a bus stand, where a convenience facility is available between Dera Ismail Khan and Kot Jai.

-Every year cattle show (bull race) is held there and a show of camels weight lifting where winners are awarded with prizes and praise.
+Every year a cattle show (bull race) is held there and a show of camels weight lifting where winners are awarded with prizes and praise.